mk0715/mk0715/README.md

 ### Hi 👋

-- 👀 I’m a senior in KMU majoring in Bigdata Analytics Statistics and minoring in Data Science.
+- 👀 I graduate in KMU majoring in Bigdata Analytics Statistics and minoring in Data Science.
-- 🌱 I’m currently learning ...
-Machine learning, Deep learning, Tableau, SQL, Recommendation System
+- 🌱 I’m currently Working ...
+Encar, Seoul.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... dirndhkd0715@naver.com